<function>

 .

-In this section, we'll concentrate on the built-in tools for applying SIMD.
-In particular, we'll present conditions that trigger its automatic application.
-Furthermore, we'll introduce the @simd
+This section will exclusively concentrate on the built-in tools for applying SIMD.
+In particular, we'll explore the conditions that trigger automatic vectorization and also introduce the @simd

 SIMD is a type of instruction-level parallelism that occurs within a single processor core.
-It's particularly effective for basic arithmetic operations, such as addition and multiplication, when the same operation must be applied to multiple data.
-Given the nature of these operations, it's no surprise that one of the primary applications of SIMD is in linear algebra.
+It's particularly effective for basic arithmetic operations, such as addition and multiplication, when the same operation must be applied to multiple data elements.
+Given the nature of these operations, it's unsurprising that one of SIMD’s primary applications is in linear algebra.

 At the heart of SIMD lies the process of vectorization, where data is split into sub-vectors that can be processed as single units.
-To facilitate this, modern processors include specialized SIMD registers designed for this purpose.
-Desktop and laptop processors these days typically feature 256-bit wide registers for vectorized operations, which can hold four 64-bit floating-point numbers.
+To facilitate this operation, modern processors include specialized SIMD registers designed for this purpose.
+Today's processors typically feature 256-bit registers for vectorized operations, which are wide enough to hold four values of either Float64

 To illustrate the workings of SIMD, consider the task of adding two vectors, each comprising four elements.
 Specifically, let x = [1, 2, 3, 4]